BlinkUX/sequelize-mock/docs/api/instance.md

 ###  Return
-`Any, Object`: either the value of the key, or all the values if there is no key
+`Any, Object`: either the value of the key, or all the values if there is no key or key is an object with plain set to true: {plain: true}